ping-sec/blog/ping-sec.com/blog/PING's Homelab Guide - WIP.md

 > - Fan upgrades?

 # Thinking about the build
 This is the most important part of the entire process.
 Weight out your budget and your goals.
-Do you want a VM or Virtualization server, A backup server, a 4K media streaming powerhouse, or a docker container paradise? **Use what you have and upgrade, when, and if, you are able**.
+Do you want a VM or Virtualization server, A low power backup server, a 4K media streaming powerhouse, or a docker container paradise? **Use what you have and upgrade, when, and if, you are able**.
 Start with something simple like I did, with a Raspberry Pi, a freebie from the E-Waste recycler in your area, a cheapie you found on eBay or from the pile at work the IT Guy was giving away.

 When I started buying equipment, I started cheap and eased my way into the larger, overspecced server that I have now.
 My original plan was to only buy 2 Raspberry Pi 4's to run a network ad-blocker using a utility called [Pi-Hole](https://pi-hole.net).
 I wanted 2 of them for each side of my house, sometimes when one goes down for an update or upgrade, it's nice to have a backup ready to continue feet away.
 I quickly ran into memory issues and had to plan my next move.